-Here at InTheSnow, while we are of course huge fans of winter in the mountains, we can also admit that summer in the mountains is something really special.
+Here at InTheSnow, we’re always counting down the days to winter in the mountains.
+However, we can also admit that summer in the mountains is something really special.
 From summer skiing on one of Europe’s high altitude glaciers to mountain biking, climbing, white water rafting and hiking, there’s a whole host of fun available for active holidaymakers.
-Plus, travelling to the mountains over summer is surprisingly affordable, particularly when compared to winter trips.
-So, which are the best ski resorts to visit in summer?
+Plus, travelling to the mountains over summer is surprisingly easy and affordable, particularly when compared to winter trips.
+So, if you can reach the mountains in the next few months, or if you’re already thinking ahead to next year, which are the best ski resorts to visit in summer?

 Whether you’re looking for the best resorts for summer skiing or simply the best for non-skiing mountain activities, we’ve chosen our top resorts below.
 If you’ve never experienced the spectacular scenery, green pastures, colourful flowers and thriving wildlife of the mountains in summer, it’s something we would definitely recommend.

 Article below from 2019 – elements may have changed due to the current pandemic.

 The Best Ski Resorts to Visit in Summer (Skiing)

 If, like us, you simply can’t bear the thought of more than a few months without the snow, there are a few resorts where you can get your skiing fix through the summer months, as well as a whole host of other mountain activities.